tytydraco/yessleep/out/Honesty.md

 &#x200B;

 Maybe he was right.
 A therapist might be the right way to go, someone else who I could tell this stupid dream to who wasn’t in it fucking my sister.
+And they might be interested to hear I was hearing voices.
+A voice.

 &#x200B;